-There is no fixed distance for an ultra-marathon; some are 50-60 km long, while some are over 300 km.
+There is no fixed distance for an ultra-marathon; some are 50-60 km long, while others offer over 300 km for a thrill-seeking marathon runner.
 Two notable long-distance races include the “La Ultra,” a daunting 333 km run in the Himalayas at altitude, and the Yukon Montane Arctic Ultra.

 Running during the pandemic

-Covid-19 put a stranglehold on marathons and even the Olympic Games, but creative and frustrated runners created the virtual marathon.
-While nothing can compare with the real thing, the image of running either an established marathon or a fantasy marathon like a run from Land’s End to John o’Groats did provide a distraction.
+Covid-19 put a stranglehold on marathon running, and even the Olympic Games, but creative and frustrated runners created the virtual marathon.
+While nothing can compare with the real thing, the image of running either an established marathon or a fantasy marathon—like a run from Land’s End to John o’Groats—did provide a distraction.

 Runners from East Africa dominate the marathon podiums, especially those from Kenya and Ethiopia.
-There are several reasons for this, starting with their lean build; their diet is low-fat and high in plant protein; the high altitude, Kenya’s average altitude begins at 1500 meters, while Ethiopia has even higher levels.
+There are several reasons for this, starting with their lean build; their diet is low-fat and high in plant protein.
+Another factor is high altitude: Kenya’s average elevation is 2,500 feet (762 m), while Ethiopia has even higher terrain.
 The body adapts to lower oxygen levels with a higher red blood cell count and increased lung capacity.
 Running is also a way of life, starting at an early age, with running long distances to and from school or to pastures to look after livestock, the most accessible and cheapest way of getting around.
 This is why the world records are all held by Kenyans, who crash time barriers with seemingly unbeatable finishing times.

 The current men’s world record is held by Eliud Kipchoge of Kenya, clocking the finishing time of 2:01:39 at the Berlin Marathon in 2018.

-The women’s world record is split, a women’s race and a mixed-gender race:- Mary Ketani of Kenya had a finishing time of 2:17:01 at the London Women’s Marathon in 2017.
-Another Kenyan, Brigid Kosgei, set a blistering pace of 2:14:04 at the Chicago Marathon in 2019.
+The women’s world record is split between a women’s race and a mixed-gender race: Mary Ketani of Kenya had a finishing time of 2:17:01 at the London Women’s Marathon in 2017, while another Kenyan, Brigid Kosgei, set a blistering pace of 2:14:04 at the Chicago Marathon in 2019.

 Are you feeling inspired?

 Running a marathon is not an impulse decision.
-You need to work up from 5 and 10 km races to half-marathon races.
+Marathon training is itself an ordeal—you need to work your way up from 5 and 10-km races to half-marathon races.
 Then, if you feel that the longer distance is for you, you can do your own 26.2 miles.
 Most marathons nowadays are so popular that they have to limit the number of entries.
-But enter timeously and get that rush of waiting in anticipation at the starting line, enjoy the lines of people cheering you the entire distance, and, when you have crossed the finishing line, you have something no one can take away from you.
+But enter timeously, get that rush of waiting in anticipation at the starting line, enjoy the lines of people cheering you the entire distance, and, when you have crossed the finishing line, you have something no one can take away from you.